ovotech/iam-service-account-controller/README.md

   namespace: bar
 ```

-the controller will automatically create an IAM Role with an AssumeRolePolicyDocument allowing that ServiceAccount to assume the role:
+the controller will automatically create an IAM role in the same account with an AssumeRolePolicyDocument that allows the ServiceAccount to assume the role:

 ```
 $ aws iam get-role --role-name k8s-sa_bar_foo